Skip to main content

 • Works in the brain to lessen appetite and cravings

 Mounjaro belongs to a medication class called dual glucose-dependent insulinotropic polypeptide (GIP) / GLP-1 agonists.
 It simulates the effects of GLP-1 and GIP, which is another gut hormone.
-GIP is thought to work synergistically with GLP-1 in some aspects, resulting in more potent effects on blood glucose and body weight.
+GIP is thought to work synergistically with GLP-1 in some aspects, resulting in more potent effects on blood sugar and body weight.

 4. Mounjaro may lower A1C more than Rybelsus

-Hemoglobin A1C (HbA1C or A1C) is a test that measures your average blood glucose levels over the last 3 months.
+Hemoglobin A1C (HbA1C or A1C) is a test that measures your average blood sugar levels over the last 3 months.
 Having an A1C below 7% is a common goal for most people with diabetes.
 Compared with Rybelsus, Mounjaro may have a greater impact on A1C.

 Mounjaro and Rybelsus haven’t been compared directly in clinical studies.
 But Mounjaro has been compared with Ozempic, the injectable form of Rybelsus.
 During a 40-week study, the highest Mounjaro dose (15 mg) lowered A1C by 2.3%.
 This was compared with a 1.86% reduction with Ozempic (1 mg dose).
 During a more recent clinical trial, the highest Rybelsus dose (14 mg) lowered A1C by about 1.5% over 52 weeks.